Impact Wrestling Under Pressure: Main event match

 In the main event, Pentagón Jr. defended the World Championship against Austin Aries.
 The match ended in a double count-out after Aries countered a plancha into a hurricanrana attempt by Pentagón into a Last Chancery outside the ring.
 Aries demanded the match to be restarted to get a decisive winner and Pentagón agreed.
 Pentagón executed a Fear Factor to Aries on the apron knocking both men onto the floor and the match ended in a double count-out again.
 Pentagón demanded the match to be resumed and then Aries hit a low blow and a brainbuster to Pentagón to win the title.

 Reception

-Larry Csonka of 411 Mania rated Under Pressure 7.5 and wrote "The show started off badly with the Drake vs. Steiner match, but once you get past that, we have a good wrestling show overall.
+Larry Csonka of 411Mania rated Under Pressure 7.5 and wrote "The show started off badly with the Drake vs. Steiner match, but once you get past that, we have a good wrestling show overall.
 Drake hopefully has a new direction, Madison Rayne appears to be a player again in the knockouts division, Cage continues to roll and will challenge for the X-Division title, Su Yung is the undead queen of the knockouts, and heel Aries sits atop the mountain once again as world champion."
 He criticized the opening match and wrote "the rest of the show is well worth your time."